 You live with your brand day in an day out.
-But for a new comer to your brand it might be the first time they have even come across you.
+But external brand communications are how a new comer to your brand it might be introduced to you.
+It might even be the first time they have even come across you.

 More importantly what do they take away from that first interaction?
 What do they remember?